Ritsurin Park 栗林公園

 Splendid Japanese landscape gardening

-Considered one of Japan's finest gardens, Ritsurin Park is located in the city of Takamatsu .
+Considered one of Japan's finest gardens, Ritsurin Koen is located in the city of Takamatsu .
 Set against the backdrop of Mt.
-Shuin, the park features six ponds and 13 landscaped hills.
-The park is designed so that the scenery around you changes with each step you take.
+Shiun, the garden features six ponds and 13 landscaped hills.
+The garden is designed so that the scenery around you changes with each step you take.

-Bursting with seasonal flowers, special illumination events take place for viewing the trees after dark during the cherry blossom season.
-In fall, visitors are treated to the rich and vibrant hues of maple leaves and other autumnal foliage.
-Ritsurin Park is a must for those wanting to experience a traditional Japanese garden without the crowds of some of the other famous gardens.
+Bursting with seasonal flowers, special light-up events take place for viewing the cherry blossoms and fall colors in the evening.
+In fall, visitors are treated to the rich and vibrant hues of autumnal foliage.
+Ritsurin Koen is a must for those wanting to experience a traditional Japanese garden without the crowds of some of the other famous gardens.

 - An extraordinary collection of meticulously pruned old pines